BBQtime/Analysis-of-reading-behavior-based-on-POS-through-sentence-completion-tasks/README.md

 beginning of next section.
 Users could press any key to swap to next page of sentence or section.
 While they reading the sentence, a voice recorder is placed to record their voice.
-Participants are required to speak out the word which they’d like to fill in the missing place, this is also informed by conductor and consent form.
+Participants are required to speak out the word which they’d like to fill in the missing place; this is also informed by conductor and consent form.
 After the last sentence of stimuli, a black page of notification was showed to the participant, notifying the ending of the experiment, "Click to finish and please notify the conductor before your leave...".